Getting Started with SFTP (Offline Data Hosting)

 • In the command example, you'll find the following values:

 • --recipient 'encryption.endpoint.nl': This option specifies the recipient of the encrypted message or file.
-In this case, the recipient is identified as 'encryption.endpoint.nl,' which means the output will be encrypted for Surepay.
+In this case, the recipient is 'encryption.endpoint.nl', meaning the output will be encrypted for SurePay.

-• --local-user 'signingkey.bankname.com': This option specifies the local user's key to use for signing the message or file.
-The key identified as 'signingkey.bankname.com' has to be replace and will be used to sign the message.
+• --local-user 'signingkey.bankname.com': This option specifies the local user's key to sign the message or file.
+Replace 'signingkey.bankname.com' with the appropriate key, which will be used to sign the message.

 Depending on the environment you are connecting to, we will require different file to be uploaded:

-• For test environment: A Dummy file with not production data added for us to analise the fields provided, the encryption and signing and the connection itself.
+• For Pre-Production Environment (ACC): A dummy file with non-production data, allowing us to analyse the fields provided, the encryption and signing process, and the connection itself.

-1. To transfer the 'Accounts' file (account_bankname.pgp), use the command set on code snippet to add it from your local machine.
-And send a copy of the file not encrypted via email to service@surepay.nl.
+1. To transfer the Accounts file (<pspname>_accounts_<unixepoch>.pgp), use the command in the code snippet to upload it from your local machine.
+Additionally, send a copy of the file unencrypted via email to service@surepay.nl.

 Command line